 In fact, Discover Bank provides online home banking products such as checking, savings, money market, certificates of deposit, and IRAs.

-Discover Bank currently offers a higher than average annual percentage yield (APY) on their online savings account, at 2.10% – which has consumers eager to combine their credit card and banking services to make spending (and saving) money that much easier.
+Furthermore, Discover Bank currently offers a higher than average annual percentage yield (APY) on their online savings account, at 0.40% – which has consumers eager to combine their credit card and banking services to make spending (and saving) money that much easier.

 What is a Discover Online Savings Account?

 Discover Bank’s savings account is a fully-online account, and as with any online bank, Discover avoids overhead costs associated with maintaining physical branches thus transferring those savings on to you.
-The Discover Online Savings Account currently offers a 2.10% APY (as of July 2019), with no maintenance fees, no monthly minimums and no minimum opening deposit required.
+The Discover Online Savings Account currently offers a 0.40% APY, with no maintenance fees, no monthly minimums and no minimum opening deposit required.
 Although, if you want to take advantage of their $150 or $200 bonus promotion, you will need to initially deposit $15,000 or $25,000, respectively.
 Interest in the Discover online savings account is compounded daily and paid out on a monthly basis.
 Discover Bank is also FDIC-insured, so you can feel free to enjoy online convenience and their higher than average APY, while receiving a safe and secure way to save money.

 What are the Account Fees for a Discover Online Savings Account?

 Discover is up front about all of the costs and fees associated with their accounts.
-They state on their website that, “Our online savings account has first fee forgiveness and no hidden fees.”
-They want their customers to know what they are signing up for.
+Furthermore, they state on their website that, “Our online savings account has first fee forgiveness and no hidden fees.”
+That said, they want their customers to know what they are signing up for.

-Here is the current fee schedule for Discover’s Online Savings Accounts (Updated July 2019):
+Here is the current fee schedule for Discover’s Online Savings Accounts: